Aeneas Peebles

 Aeneas Peebles (born September 3, 2001) is an American professional football defensive end for the Baltimore Ravens of the National Football League (NFL).
 He played college football for the Duke Blue Devils and Virginia Tech Hokies.
 Peebles was selected by the Ravens in the sixth round of the 2025 NFL draft.

 Early life

 Peebles attended Knightdale High School in Knightdale, North Carolina.
-Over his junior and senior year in high school, he had a combined 195 tackles and 27 tackles.
+Over his junior and senior year in high school, he had a combined 195 tackles and 27 sacks.
 As a senior in 2019, he was the Northern Athletic 4A Defensive Player of the Year.
 Peebles committed to Duke University to play college football.

 College career

 Peebles played at Duke from 2020 to 2023.
 During the four years he played in 47 games and had 87 tackles and 8.5 sacks.
 After the 2023 season, he entered the transfer portal and transferred to Virginia Tech to play his final college season.